oneapi-src/oneMKL/rfcs/20240903-onemkl-interface-rename/README.md

 ## Introduction

 oneMKL Interface has historically been implemented and supported by Intel.
-As the project is moving to the UXL foundation it we want to avoid using the name of an Intel product.
+As the project is moving to the UXL foundation we want to avoid using the name of an Intel product.
 This RFC describes the solution of renaming oneMKL Interface to a new name.

 ## Proposal